EduardoZepeda/coffee-bytes-hugo/content/posts/guia-de-seo-tecnico-para-desarrolladores-web/index.en.md

 I decided to focus on technical SEO because it's the one that I understand, it's less subjective and I'm more familiar with it.

-I have examined many websites and I have noticed that many professional web developers leave SEO out completely from their developments, it is certainly true that it is quite an extensive topic and it is far from what their expertise area, in my opinion, doing an average SEO is better than ignoring the topic entirely.
+I have examined many websites and I have noticed that many professional web developers leave Technical SEO basics out from their developments, it is certainly true that it is quite an extensive topic and it is far from what their expertise area, in my opinion, doing an average SEO is better than ignoring the topic entirely.

 Simplifying SEO criminally, it can be divided in two:
 - **Technical SEO**: all those objective, measurable aspects, like the presence of a sitemap, meta tags, etc.